Top Rated in Orange County

 • Asymmetry in your areola shape and positioning.

-Why choose expert Newport Beach Surgeon Our Surgical Team
+Why choose expert Newport Beach Surgeon Dr. Paris

-Our Surgical Team is well regarded in Orange County for his natural and consistently superior results.
+Dr. Paris is well regarded in Orange County for his natural and consistently superior results.
 Optimum results are attained by performing a comprehensive evaluation of your breast mound shape and position, detailed measurements of your medial and lateral breast pole lengths, as well as consideration of your nipple-areola shape, size, and positioning.
-Customizing your surgical plan allows Our Surgical Team to address your specific surgical needs.
+Customizing your surgical plan allows Dr. Paris to address your specific surgical needs.

-Orange County patients who desire an increase in volume in addition to a lift procedure are encouraged to consider Our Surgical Team’s simultaneous Breast Lift with Implant Augmentation procedure, which allows patients to correct both sagging and loss in breast volume by utilizing an implant placement during their lift.
+Orange County patients who desire an increase in volume in addition to a lift procedure are encouraged to consider Dr. Paris’s simultaneous Breast Lift with Implant Augmentation procedure, which allows patients to correct both sagging and loss in breast volume by utilizing an implant placement during their lift.

 Patients who desire a large decrease in breast volume in addition to the correction of the sagging tissues may benefit from breast reduction surgery.
-In order to determine which breast procedure is ideal for you, complimentary consultation with Our Surgical Team is advised.
-Following a comprehensive breast evaluation with Our Surgical Team, you will be able to make a more informed decision regarding which breast procedure is ideal for you.
+In order to determine which breast procedure is ideal for you, complimentary consultation with Dr. Paris is advised.
+Following a comprehensive breast evaluation with Dr. Paris, you will be able to make a more informed decision regarding which breast procedure is ideal for you.

 Procedure